ycpcs/cs365-spring2019/lectures/lecture10.md

 Two important criteria for correct use:

-1. The condition must be checked with the mutex held Otherwise, another thread might change the shared data between the time the condition is checked and the time the thread waits.
+1. The condition must be checked with the mutex held.
+Otherwise, another thread might change the shared data between the time the condition is checked and the time the thread waits.
 2. Must be used within a loop that checks the condition:

 In general, a condition variable may be used for multiple conditions: just because the thread was woken up doesn't necessarily mean that the condition it is waiting for is actually true.